Help for Working Families

 - Benefits

-- Out-of-pocket expenses
+- Out-of-pocket costs

 - Provider networks

-- Network referrals
+- Specialist referrals

 Next Steps

 Make sure you have all facts about this change to see if you or your family may now qualify.
-You may want to talk with an insurance agent or health navigator to find out if you qualify.
+You may want to talk with an insurance agent or health navigator to find out if you’re eligible.
 They can help you determine if your coverage is unaffordable based on the new rules, determine any financial help you may qualify for, and help you understand which health plan options in the Marketplace are available to you.